ggeoffrey/Choregraphie/README-Client.md

 # Language

-The client part of Chorégraphie is writen in [TypeScript](http://www.typescriptlang.org/).
+The client part of Chorégraphie is written in [TypeScript](http://www.typescriptlang.org/).

-TypeScript has been choosen for some reasons:
+TypeScript has been chosen for some reasons:

 * It's **open source**.
 * It's backed by Microsoft.
 * It looks like Java / C#.
-* It's well structured & (optionaly) staticaly typed
+* It's well structured & (optionally) statically typed
-* It's cross-browser compilant.
+* It's cross-browser compliant.

 As Chorégraphie runs as a web application, the client part have to be well coded, strong and fast.
 When you load several thousands values in a chart, if you have slow algorithms and spaghetti code, the browser may slow or freeze.
-This is the main reason why TypeScript has been choosen: **keep your code easy to understand, modular and strict**.
+This is the main reason why TypeScript has been chosen: **keep your code easy to understand, modular and strict**.

 # Framework

 The client part is built with [AngularJS](https://angularjs.org/).

-Angular has been shoosen cause:
+Angular has been chosen cause:

 * It's open source
 * It's backed by Google